faizan8684/PowerAppsMR/README.md

 # PowerAppsMR
-This repo contains .glb files from A to Z which I have included in the Power App I built.
+This repo contains .glb files of objects from A to Z, which I have included in the Power App I built.